swift-nav/piksi_buildroot/README.md

 ## Fetching firmware binaries

-To build a production system image, the build process expects the following firmware and FPGA binaries to be present:
+To build a whole system image, the build process expects the following firmware and FPGA binaries to be present:

 ```